Dried Dates: Uses, Benefits, Side Effects By Dr. Rajeev Singh

 Dates might possess an antimicrobial property, due to which it might have a potential effect against bacteria like Klebsiella pneumonia and Escherichia coli.
 It might also have a role in reducing the side effects caused due to the drug methylprednisolone (a steroid).
 Ethanolic extract of dates might have a potential effect against E. fecalis and it might be helpful for enteric diseases.
 However, more studies are required to prove the potential uses of dried dates for infections.4 Consult the doctor in any case of infection and don’t self-medicate.

-Dried dates might be a good natural source of phytochemicals, majorly they may have polyphenols, and carotenoids which act as a strong antioxidant.
-The antioxidants present in the dates may play an important role in absorbing and neutralising free radicals, thus helping reduce the oxidative stress which might lead to various diseases like diabetes, cancer, etc.4 However, more research is required to prove the antioxidant nature of dates.
+Dried dates might be a good natural source of phytochemicals, majorly they may have polyphenols, and carotenoids which act as strong antioxidants.
+The antioxidants present in the dates may play an important role in absorbing and neutralizing free radicals, thus helping reduce the oxidative stress that might lead to various diseases like diabetes, cancer, etc.4 However, more research is required to prove the antioxidant nature of dates.

 In an animal study, it was seen that dried dates might have the potential to reduce the increase in plasma creatinine and urea concentrations.
 (The high levels of urea and creatinine concentration indicate that the kidneys are not functioning properly).
 Therefore, dates might help protect the kidney and have a nephroprotective property.4